-THAT the Fixed Asset Management Policy and the contents thereof be tabled for approval at the Mayoral Committee.
+THAT the Fixed Asset Management Policy and the contents thereof be tabled at the Mayoral Committee for recommendation for approval by Council.

-Version Version
+Version Version 1.2019

-Date April 2015
+Date April 2019

-Document Name Fixed asset Management Policy and Procedures
+Document Name Fixed Asset Management Policy and Procedures

 Reviewed By

 INTERNAL AUDITOR Date:

 Supported By

 CHIEF FINANCIAL OFFICER Date:

+Signature Date:

-Signature MUNICIPAL MANAGER Date:
+MUNICIPAL MANAGER

 Adopted by the Mayoral Committee Date:

 CHAIRPERSON Date.

-Approved by the Council Deter
+Approved by the Council Approved: A1532 1st Review: A1631 Date: 08 June 2016 31 May 2017

-RESOLUTION Date:
+RESOLUTION Date.

-Effective date
+Effective date 01 July 2019

-Next revision date
+Next revision date April 2020